 Vertical accent plants include fastigiate forms of shrubs or trees such as hornbeam or holly.
 Fastigiate means columnar, with upright stems that are borne closely - almost parallel - to the main stem.
 These have a markedly formal look, making them particularly suited to urban designs.

-Another way to provide height is to topiarise plants such as yew or box into narrow shapes.
+Another way to provide height is to topiarise plants such as yew (Taxus baccata) or box into narrow shapes.
 Or, far easier, just stick to the naturally occurring spikes of foxtail lilies or foxgloves.

 More garden design inspiration: